Gouthambalaji03/LinguaConnect-AI/README.md

 - **Live Transcription**: View a real-time transcript of the conversation, showing both your speech and the AI's responses.
 - **Intelligent Tutoring**: The AI provides gentle, in-context corrections and asks open-ended questions to keep the conversation flowing.
 - **Modern & Responsive UI**: A clean and intuitive interface built with React and Tailwind CSS that works on any device.
-- **Microphone Integration**: Utilizes the browser's microphone for real-time audio input.

-## 🚀 Getting Started
+## 🚀 Getting Started (Local Development)

-This application is designed to run in an environment that provides the Google AI Studio SDK.

-1.  **Select an API Key**: When the application loads, you will be prompted to select a Google Gemini API key.
-This is required to connect to the service.
+1.  **Clone the repository**: `git clone https://github.com/your-username/linguaconnect-ai.git`
+2.  **Install dependencies**: `npm install`
+3.  **Create a `.env.local` file** in the root of the project.
+4.  **Add your API key** to the file: `VITE_GEMINI_API_KEY=your_api_key_here`
+5.  **Run the development server**: `npm run dev`
-2.  **Grant Permissions**: Your browser will ask for permission to use your microphone.
+6.  **Grant Permissions**: Your browser will ask for permission to use your microphone.
 Please allow this to enable the conversation feature.

-3.  **Select Language & Topic**: Choose the language you want to practice and a conversation starter topic.
-4.  **Start Practicing**: Click the "Start Practicing" button and begin your conversation with Alex!
+## 🚀 Deployment to Vercel

+Follow these steps to deploy your application to Vercel.

+### 1. Push to GitHub
+Push your project to a GitHub repository.

+### 2. Import Project on Vercel
+- Go to your Vercel Dashboard.
+- Click "Add New..." -> "Project".
+- Import the GitHub repository you just created.
+Vercel will automatically detect that it's a Vite project.

+### 3. Configure Environment Variable
+This is the most important step to fix the deployment error.
+- In your new Vercel project's settings, navigate to the **Environment Variables** section.
+- Add a new variable with the following details:
+    - **Name**: `VITE_GEMINI_API_KEY`
+    - **Value**: Paste your Google Gemini API key here.
+- Click "Save".

+### 4. Deploy
+- Trigger a new deployment from the Vercel dashboard.
+- Vercel will now build your project with the API key you provided.
+Your app should deploy successfully!

 ## 📁 Project Structure